 Gene Expression Profiling: In addition to cytogenetic markers of prognosis, gene expression signatures may be capable of discerning prognosis and helping rational therapeutic decisions. ^{25,26} Further understanding of the molecular subtypes of MM is emerging from the application of high-throughput genomic tools such as gene expression profiling (GEP).
 27 With the currently available novel treatment approaches, a majority of patients with MM can now anticipate long-term disease control.
 However, patients with cytogenetically and molecularly defined high-risk disease do not receive the same benefit from certain approaches as the low-risk patients and need alternative therapies.
-GEP is a powerful and fast tool with the potential to provide additional prognostic information to further refine risk stratification, help therapeutic decisions, and inform novel drug design and development.
+GEP can provide additional prognostic information and further refine risk stratification, help therapeutic decisions, and inform novel drug design and development.
 Several groups have identified and developed 15-gene, 70-gene, and 92-gene models based on GEP signatures of MM cells.
 28-30 Studies show that patients in the high-risk group based on the 15-gene, 28 70-gene, 29 or 92-gene models had shorter survival compared with the low-risk group.
 The NCCN Panel unanimously agreed that although GEP is not currently routinely used in clinical practice during diagnostic workup, GEP is a useful tool and may be helpful in selected patients to estimate the aggressiveness of the disease and individualize treatment.

-Bone Marrow Immunohistochemistry and Flow Cytometry: Immunohistochemistry and/or flow cytometry may be used to confirm presence of monoclonal plasma cells, and to more accurately quantify plasma cell involvement.31 The cytoplasm of abnormal plasma cells contain either kappa or lambda light chains, and predominance of one or the other light chain expressing plasma cells indicated clonality.
+Bone Marrow Immunohistochemistry and Flow Cytometry: Immunohistochemistry and/or flow cytometry may be used to confirm presence of monoclonal plasma cells, and to more accurately quantify plasma cell involvement.37 The cytoplasm of abnormal plasma cells contain either kappa or lambda light chains, and predominance of one or the other light chain expressing plasma cells indicateclonality.
+Specific immunophenotypic profiles of the myeloma cells may have prognostic implications.32 indicated when symptomatic areas show no abnormality on routine radiographs.
+Whole body FDG PET/CT results after induction therapy and stem cell transplant (SCT) help in predicting prognosis of patients with symptomatic MM.
+36-38